 - I11.9, Hypertensive heart disease without heart failure

-Another synonym listed under I11.0, Hypertensive heart disease with heart failure, is Hypertensive heart failure.
+Another term listed under I11.0, Hypertensive heart disease with heart failure, is Hypertensive heart failure.

 There is a note under I11.0 that states “Use additional code to identify type of heart failure (I50.-).”